Dedzal/radeon-relive-track-merger/README.md

 The `Relive Track Merger` is a tool designed to **embed microphone tracks into Radeon Relive replays**.
-By automating this process, it eliminates the hassle of managing separate media files during video editing, saving time and effort — especially when handling large collections of replays.
+By automating this process, it eliminates the hassle of managing separate media files during video editing, especially when handling large collections of replays.
 The application uses `FFmpeg` as a CLI tool to add the microphone track to the replay.

 The tool offers two ways of processing:

-1. **Copying files to a separate output folder** (`replays_merged`), preserving the original replays
+1. **Saving processed replays to a separate output folder** (`replays_merged`), preserving the original replays
-2. **Replacing the original files** directly in their current location
+2. **Replacing the original replays** with processed ones directly in their current location

-Even if disk space is an issue, copying files to the `replays_merged` folder is highly recommended to ensure the original replays remain intact and are not replaced by potentially corrupt files.
+Choosing to process the replays to a separate output folder is highly recommended to ensure the original replays remain intact and are not replaced by potentially corrupt files.